 - 1. If the fire is small and you know you can put it out quickly, do so using available sources (bed spread, blanket, sheet, fire extinguisher, etc.).
 Otherwise, do not attempt to extinguish the fire.
 Shut the door and leave it closed.
 Place the orange "fire" tag on the door to signify the 'fire room'.
 Orange "fire" tags are located in every fire extinguisher cabinet. - 2.
 Report fire to the person in charge.
 Go to your assembly point. - 3.
-Oxygen shut-down: shut off the oxygen at the wall supply (by removing the flow meter) or turning portable tank valve to off position. - 4.
-Mark the doors with a red magnet indicating that the room has been evacuated.
-Red magnets for this purpose are stored on the frame of each door. - 5.
+Oxygen shut-down: shut off the oxygen concentrators or turn portable tank valve to off position. - 4.
+Mark the doors with an orange door knob tag that the room has been evacuated. - 5.
 Order of the above steps is somewhat flexible.
 However, the evacuation of the room's occupant(s) and confinement of the fire shall be the top priorities.